JuliaPCL/PCL.jl/README.md

 PCL.jl was stated as an experimental project to give us **fast prototyping** using PCL in interactive environment, without much loss of computational efficiency and flexibility.

-You might find that there is already python binding ([strawlab/python-pcl](https://github.com/strawlab/python-pcl)) for the purpose, however, it lacks flexibility in particular; it only supports `PointXYZ` for point clouds at the moment.
-I guess the reason why it doesn't support arbitary point types for point cloud is that there is not elegant and simple way to expose C++ templated classes in python ([actually I tried](https://github.com/r9y9/pypcl), but couldn't figure it out).
+You might find that there is already a python binding ([strawlab/python-pcl](https://github.com/strawlab/python-pcl)) for the purpose, however, it lacks flexibility in particular; it only supports `PointXYZ` for point clouds at the moment.
+I guess the reason why it doesn't support arbitary point types for point clouds is that there is not elegant and simple way to expose C++ templated classes in python ([actually I tried](https://github.com/r9y9/pypcl), but couldn't figure it out).
 Since I wanted to use arbiraty point types for point clouds, I decided to create a new one.

-The reasons why I started writing the [Julia](http://julialang.org/) binding are:
+The reasons why I started writing the [Julia](http://julialang.org/) (not python) binding are:

 - The Julia C++ interface [Keno/Cxx.jl](https://github.com/Keno/Cxx.jl) is quite powerful.
  - It enables us to call C++ functions/methods directly from Julia *without any glue code* (unlike cython and swig), embed C++ into Julia and vise versa.